R. Graham Reynolds, Ph.D.

 I use laboratory genetic, field-based, and computational techniques to study the evolution and conservation of vertebrates on islands.
 Most of my work is on reptiles in the Caribbean, particularly in the Bahamas, Turks and Caicos, and Puerto Rico.
 You can see more about individual projects on the Research or Publications pages.

-My students conduct guided independent research on a variety of topics related to vertebrate evolutionary genetics.
+My students conduct guided independent research on a variety of topics related to vertebrate evolutionary genetics and natural history.
 You can read about their projects below, as well as find links to their published works.

 Ari is a Biology major with previous research experience working on paleotropic Lamprophiid (Psammodynastes) snakes, focusing on species from Myanmar and Southeast Asia.
-He has already published two papers from work completed with George Zug at the Smithsonian, one on the morphology of Asian Mockvipers (Miller and Zug 2016) and one on a potentially new species of Lygosoma from Myanmar (Miller and Zug 2016).
+He has already published three papers from work completed with George Zug at the Smithsonian, on the morphology of Asian Mockvipers (Miller and Zug 2016), on a potentially new species of Lygosoma from Myanmar (Miller and Zug 2016), and on speciation in Trimeresurus popieorum (Mulcahy et al.; in press).
 Ari is especially interested in Pan-Asian tree frog (Rhacophoridae) phylogeny, particularly the “flying frogs” of the Rhacophorus genus, as well as the herpetofauna of Myanmar and Southeast Asia.
 He is currently working on a number of projects related to the biodiversity and systematics of Burmese/Indochina herpetofauna, as well as studying morphometrics of Caribbean Anolis lizards.
 He is pictured here scouting field sites in Vietnam.
+Google Scholar; ResearchGate

 Emily is a Cell and Molecular Biology major with an interest in herpetology, especially snakes.
 She is focusing her research on assessing genetic diversity in captive lineages of the Federally Endangered Puerto Rican Boa, Chilabothrus inornatus.
 By collaborating with managers of public and private collections of this species, she hopes to provide information that will contribute to management plans regarding the maintenance of genetic diversity in U.S. captive populations.
 Emily also volunteers as a snake educator for local school groups.